Demian-Sol/Todo-test-project-Node/README.md

 Note: The project only contains logic and no visual improvements\
 To run:\
 1. Install MongoDB\
-2. If needed, specify alternnate path for your Data directory and run mongod.exe(\
+2. If needed, specify alternate path for your Data directory and run mongod.exe(\
 ex.: 'C:\Program Files\MongoDB\Server\3.2\bin\mongod.exe" --dbpath d:\test\mongodb\data' )\
 From root directory:\
 3. Run 'npm install'\